smikhalevski/doubter/README.md

 // ❌ ValidationError: intersection at /tag: Must conform the intersection
 ```

-Note that the `Json` type is defined explicitly, because it cannot be inferred from the shape which references itself
+Note that the `JSON` type is defined explicitly, because it cannot be inferred from the shape which references itself
 directly in its own initializer.

 > **Warning**&ensp;While Doubter supports cyclic types, it doesn't support cyclic data structures.
 The latter would